-- Unlighted indicating that the USB cable is disconnected or the USB connection is disabled by the host computer, - Solid Green- indicating that a valid cable connection has been made and the Reference 3000 USB processor is receiving power from the USB cable, - Flashing Yellow indicating that valid USB messages are being transferred between the computer and the Reference 3000.
+Unlit The USB cable is disconnected, or the USB connection is disabled by the host computer.
+Continuous A valid cable connection has been made and the Reference USB processor is receiving green power from the USB cable.
+Flashing yellow Valid USB messages are being transferred between the computer and the Reference 3000.
+Continuous red A software download is in progress, or a USB communications error.

-The flashing state will only be seen when Gamry Instruments application software is running.
+The flashing state only occurs when Gamry Instruments application software is running.

-One additional USB LED indication is possible.
-A solid red indication occurs during a firmware update.
 The firmware update process is described later in this chapter.

-1st Time Device Installation in Windows
+First-time Device Installation in Windows®